soundpress/RulesOfNYC/docs/c16/index.rst

    (1) Registration as an IMD shall be required of any building, structure, or portion thereof, which meets the criteria for an IMD as set forth in MDL § 281(1), and these rules, including without limitation 29 RCNY § 2-08(a)(4).
 Notwithstanding the foregoing, any building located in a zoning district designated as manufacturing in the Zoning Resolution, for which district there are no "grandfathering" provisions as defined in these rules shall not qualify as an IMD unless such buildings, structures or portions thereof otherwise meet the criteria of:

-      (i) MDL § 281(1), if such IMD building is located in a "Study area" as defined in 29 RCNY § 2-08(a)(5) of these rules, and the registration of such building shall be required, or
+      (i) MDL § 281(1), if such IMD building is located in a "Study area" as defined in 29 RCNY § 2-08(a)(5), and the registration of such building shall be required, or

       (ii) MDL § 281(1), if such IMD building also meets the requirements of MDL § 281(4), and the rules issued pursuant thereto, or

       (iii) MDL § 281(5), and these rules.
 Except for a building or structure or portion thereof which qualifies for coverage under Article 7-C solely by reason of MDL §§ 281(4) or 281(5), the zoning regulations, and the grandfathering provisions for the district in which a building or structure is located determine whether and when the owner of such building, which otherwise meets the criteria for an IMD set forth in MDL § 281, and these rules issued pursuant thereto, is mandated to meet the compliance requirements for legalization set forth in MDL § 284(1).

-   (2) Any building, structure or portion thereof, which otherwise meets the criteria for an IMD set forth in MDL § 281(1) and these rules, and which is located in an area which permits residential use as of right, shall be obligated to meet the compliance requirements for legalization by the dates designated in MDL § 284(1), except as provided in 29 RCNY §§ 2-08(e)(4)(i), and (iii) infra, and as further delineated in 29 RCNY § 2-01(a) of these rules.
+   (2) Any building, structure or portion thereof, which otherwise meets the criteria for an IMD set forth in MDL § 281(1) and these rules, and which is located in an area which permits residential use as of right, shall be obligated to meet the compliance requirements for legalization by the dates designated in MDL § 284(1), except as provided in 29 RCNY §§ 2-08(e)(4)(i), and (iii) infra, and as further delineated in 29 RCNY § 2-01(a).

    (3) Any IMD unit designated as "joint living work quarters for artists" in a zoning district which does not otherwise permit residential use as of right and which is currently occupied by a resident or residents who cannot qualify as certified artists, as defined in § 276 of Article 7-B of the MDL, shall qualify for Article 7-C coverage if the building in which such unit is contained otherwise meets the criteria for an IMD set forth in MDL § 281, and these rules.
 The non-artist status of the current occupant shall not be the basis for exemption from Article 7-C coverage.
 At the time of issuance of the final certificate of occupancy, the occupant of such a unit must be in compliance with the Zoning Resolution, or the unit must be vacant.

    (4) Legalization compliance timetable.

-      (i) For any building, structure or portion thereof, which contains fewer than three residential units as of right and one or more residential units eligible for coverage by employing one of the grandfathering procedures set forth in MDL §§ 281(2)(i) or (iv) and defined in 29 RCNY § 2-08(a)(2) (i) and (ii) of these rules, the timing of the compliance requirements of MDL § 284(1) shall commence upon approval of the grandfathering application of the unit which becomes the third eligible residential unit for purposes of calculation of residential units qualifying the building as an IMD.
+      (i) For any building, structure or portion thereof, which contains fewer than three residential units as of right and one or more residential units eligible for coverage by employing one of the grandfathering procedures set forth in MDL §§ 281(2)(i) or (iv) and defined in 29 RCNY § 2-08(a)(2)(i) and (ii), the timing of the compliance requirements of MDL § 284(1) shall commence upon approval of the grandfathering application of the unit which becomes the third eligible residential unit for purposes of calculation of residential units qualifying the building as an IMD.

-      (ii) For any registered building in the category described in 29 RCNY § 2-08(e)(4)(i) of these rules, for which denial of a grandfathering application reduces the number of qualifying residential units below three, IMD status for such building expires and the other residential units in such building cease to be covered by Article 7-C, unless the building qualifies for coverage under Article 7-C pursuant to MDL §§ 281(4) or (5) and these rules.
+      (ii) For any registered building in the category described in 29 RCNY § 2-08(e)(4)(i), for which denial of a grandfathering application reduces the number of qualifying residential units below three, IMD status for such building expires and the other residential units in such building cease to be covered by Article 7-C, unless the building qualifies for coverage under Article 7-C pursuant to MDL §§ 281(4) or (5) and these rules.

-      (iii) Any building, structure or portion thereof which contains three or more residential units as of right, and one or more additional units eligible for coverage by employing one of the grandfathering provisions of MDL §§ 281(2)(i) or (iv), shall be obligated to meet the compliance requirements for legalization by the dates designated in MDL § 284(1), as further delineated in 29 RCNY § 2-01(a) of these rules, for such as of right residential units.
+      (iii) Any building, structure or portion thereof which contains three or more residential units as of right, and one or more additional units eligible for coverage by employing one of the grandfathering provisions of MDL §§ 281(2)(i) or (iv), shall be obligated to meet the compliance requirements for legalization by the dates designated in MDL § 284(1), as further delineated in 29 RCNY § 2-01(a), for such as of right residential units.
 The timing of the compliance requirements for the other eligible units shall commence as follows:

          (A) Where an application for grandfathering for such unit is made pursuant to one of the procedures designated as a "minor modification" or "administrative certification" in MDL § 281(2)(i), upon a determination of residential occupancy on the date designated in the particular grandfathering provision of the Zoning Resolution;

          (B) Where an application for grandfathering for such unit is made pursuant to a "special permit application" as designated in MDL § 281(2)(iv), upon the granting of such special permit.

-      (iv) For any unit eligible for coverage by employment of one of the grandfathering procedures set forth in MDL §§ 281(2)(i), or (iv) and defined in 29 RCNY §§ 2-08(a)(2) (i) and (ii), the final denial of a grandfathering application or the failure to apply for grandfathering within the time period specified in the Zoning Resolution will terminate coverage for such unit unless such unit qualifies for coverage under Article 7-C pursuant to MDL § 281(4) or MDL § 281(5).
+      (iv) For any unit eligible for coverage by employment of one of the grandfathering procedures set forth in MDL §§ 281(2)(i), or (iv) and defined in 29 RCNY §§ 2-08(a)(2)(i) and (ii), the final denial of a grandfathering application or the failure to apply for grandfathering within the time period specified in the Zoning Resolution will terminate coverage for such unit unless such unit qualifies for coverage under Article 7-C pursuant to MDL § 281(4) or MDL § 281(5).

       (v) For any building, structure or portion thereof, which otherwise meets the criteria for an IMD set forth in MDL § 281(1) and these rules, but is located in an area designated by the Zoning Resolution as a study area, the timing of the compliance requirements of MDL § 284(1) shall commence upon rezoning of such study area to permit residential use as of right.
 If the rezoning permits residential use only through grandfathering procedures, the timing of the compliance requirements of MDL § 284(1) and the rules issued pursuant thereto shall commence upon the approval of the grandfathering application of the unit which becomes the third eligible residential unit for purposes of calculation of units qualifying the building as an IMD.
-For any registered building in a study area as described in 29 RCNY § 2-08(a)(5) of these rules, for which the City Planning Commission approved neither rezoning nor grandfathering by December 31, 1983, IMD status for such building expires and all of the units in such building cease to be covered by Article 7-C, unless there is a recommended extension of such deadline by the City Planning Commission.
+For any registered building in a study area as described in 29 RCNY § 2-08(a)(5), for which the City Planning Commission approved neither rezoning nor grandfathering by December 31, 1983, IMD status for such building expires and all of the units in such building cease to be covered by Article 7-C, unless there is a recommended extension of such deadline by the City Planning Commission.
 If the Board of Estimate, or its successor, disapproves rezoning for residential use or grandfathering, or the extension of such deadline, IMD status for such building expires and all the units in such building cease to be covered by Article 7-C. Notwithstanding the foregoing, any building, structure or portion thereof which ceased to be covered under Article 7-C as a result of the failure to rezone the study area, permit grandfathering or to extend the deadlines as set forth in the foregoing paragraph shall be covered by Article 7-C if it meets the criteria of MDL §§ 281(4) or 281(5).

       (vi) For any building, structure or portion thereof that meets the criteria for an IMD set forth in MDL § 281(5) and these rules, the timing of the code-compliance deadlines are set forth in MDL § 284(1)(vi) and 29 RCNY §§ 2-01(a)(9) and (10).

-      (vii) For any building, structure or portion thereof registered pursuant to MDL § 281(5) for which there is a revocation of IMD status of one or more units in the building by the Executive Director as a result of a determination that such unit(s) did not meet the qualifying criteria set forth in 29 RCNY § 2-08(a)(4) of these rules, and such revocation reduces the number of qualifying residential units below three (or two, with respect to an IMD building located in the geographic area described in 29 RCNY § 2-08(c)(4) of these rules), the IMD status for the entire such building shall expire and each of the units in the building shall be deemed to be "non-covered units".
+      (vii) For any building, structure or portion thereof registered pursuant to MDL § 281(5) for which there is a revocation of IMD status of one or more units in the building by the Executive Director as a result of a determination that such unit(s) did not meet the qualifying criteria set forth in 29 RCNY § 2-08(a)(4), and such revocation reduces the number of qualifying residential units below three (or two, with respect to an IMD building located in the geographic area described in 29 RCNY § 2-08(c)(4)), the IMD status for the entire such building shall expire and each of the units in the building shall be deemed to be "non-covered units".
 As set forth below, occupants of non-covered units are not entitled to the protections of Article 7-C. Residential occupancy of a non-covered unit shall not be permitted in the building until a final certificate of occupancy that designates the non-covered unit as residential is obtained.

 (f) Municipally owned buildings.